Impa10r/peerswap-web/README.md

 It is agnostic to whether your LND and Elements are running on testnet/signet or mainnet.
 It has interface only to peerswapd via RPC.
 Once opened the UI, set the Links on the Config page for testnet or mainnet.
 If an environment variable TESTNET is present and equals "testnet", the links will be configured automatically on first run.

+To enable downloading of a backup file of the Elements wallet it is necessary to have access to .elements folder where this backup is saved.
+If Elements is run in a Docker container both the internal forlder (usually /home/elements/.elements) and the mapped external folder (for Umbrel it is /home/umbrel/umbrel/app-data/elements/data) must be provided in the Configuration panel.

 ## Update

 When a new version comes out, just build the app again and restart: